 ITEM 6.
-EXHIBITS AND REPORTS ON FORM 8-K
+Exhibits and Reports on Form 8-K

-- (a) Exhibits. - 11.1 Computation of Net Income Per Share - 27 Financial Data Schedule for Six Months Ended September 30, 1995 - (b) No reports on Form 8-K were filed during the three months ended September 30, 1995.
-On October 3, 1995, the Company filed a Current Report on Form 8-K dated September 28, 1995.
-Such filing announced the signing of a definitive agreement on September 14, 1995 with United Microelectronics Corporation to join several other companies in a previously announced venture to form a separate Taiwanese company for the purpose of building and managing an advanced semiconductor manufacturing facility in Hsin Chu City, Taiwan, Republic of China.
+- (a) Exhibits. - 11.1 Computation of Net Income Per Share - 27 Financial Data Schedule for Nine Months Ended December 30, 1995 - (b) On October 3, 1995, the Company filed a Current Report on Form 8-K dated September 28, 1995.
+Such filing announced the signing of a definitive agreement on September 14, 1995 with United Microelectronics Corporation to join several other fabless semiconductor companies in a previously announced venture to form a separate Taiwanese company for the purpose of building and managing an advanced semiconductor manufacturing facility in Hsin Chu City, Taiwan, Republic of China.